reisrodrigo1-dev/BipeTech/replit.md

 ## Overview

-BIPETech is a modern technology holding company website built with React, TypeScript, and Express.js.
-The platform showcases the company's portfolio of technology ventures and AI innovations through a professional corporate website.
+BIPETech is a modern educational technology company website built with React, TypeScript, and Express.js.
+The platform showcases the company's portfolio of educational solutions and AI innovations through a professional corporate website designed to transform education through technology.
 The application is designed as a full-stack solution with a React frontend and Express backend, utilizing modern development practices and a comprehensive UI component library.

 ## User Preferences